espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

 Custom Reset Sequence
 ---------------------

-For more advanced users or specific use cases, IDF Monitor supports the configuration of a custom reset sequence using `Configuration File`_.
+For more advanced users or specific use cases, IDF Monitor supports the configuration of a custom reset sequence using :ref:`configuration-file`.
 This is particularly useful in extreme edge cases where the default sequence may not suffice.

 The sequence is defined with a string in the following format: